PlaidCloud/website/content/en/docs/concepts/storage/storage-limits.md

 up to 127 volumes can be attached to a node, [depending on the node type](https://cloud.google.com/compute/docs/disks/#pdnumberlimits).

-* For Amazon EBS disks on M5,C5,R5,T3 and Z1D instance types, Kubernetes allows only 25 volumes to be attached to a Node.
+* For Amazon EBS disks on M5,C5,R5,T3 and Z1D instance types, PlaidCloud allows only 25 volumes to be attached to a Node.
 For other instance types on
 <a href="https://aws.amazon.com/ec2/">Amazon Elastic Compute Cloud (EC2)</a>,
-Kubernetes allows 39 volumes to be attached to a Node.
+PlaidCloud allows 39 volumes to be attached to a Node.

 * On Azure, up to 64 disks can be attached to a node, depending on the node type.
 For more details, refer to [Sizes for virtual machines in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes).